PrashantThirumal/Python/Robotics/README.txt

 It only dawned on me after I completed the class and no longer have access to the lab that I should have uploaded videos here to show that the Roomba actually works based on my code.
 Retrospect is always funny in its timing.

-However I do have a video of the Roomba playing Imperial March.
+However I do have a video of the Roomba playing Imperial March (Project 2).
 Not all was lost.